Total Reading Time: 32 minutes.

 You can get just about anything done on fiverr.com.
 To this day it still blows me away how far $5 can go on this website (and the work is legit).
 If your task isn’t too complex, you can probably get it done here.

-Between these two websites you can get just about anything done.
+At Upwork you can get just about anything done.
 The sky is the limit here.
-Elance has become my favorite resource for hiring task or project specific freelancers.
-I recently hired someone to work on the development and rebranding of my website.
+They’ve become my favorite resource for hiring task or project specific freelancers, and I almost always have someone working on something.

 Option 3: Envato Studio (formerly Microlancer)